 The company states that direct air capture can eliminate far more carbon dioxide than plants and trees.
 They have already installed a demo plant in British Columbia and Squamish.
 The data shows that this project is removing around one ton of carbon from the atmosphere each day.

 - Advanced Battery-Charging Technology

 The demand for public and private transport is increasing, and it will continue to grow.
 Studies show that transportation is responsible for around 23% of global energy-related carbon dioxide emissions.
-Though electric vehicles make perfect alternatives to reduce carbon emissions, advanced battery-charging stations are needed to make the most out of them.

 Fortunately, researchers at the University of Surrey have discovered new materials – proven to be up to 10,000 times more potent than existing power batteries.
 This new technology can increase the potential of electric cars like gas-powered cars.